 The Synthesis vs. Maintenance Distinction

 Benchmarks like HumanEval measure code synthesis from specifications, a task where modern LLMs excel.
-However, professional software engineering involves far more maintenance than greenfield development: reading existing code, understanding legacy systems, debugging subtle issues, and making minimal surgical changes.
+Professional software engineering, however, involves far more maintenance than greenfield development: reading existing code, understanding legacy systems, debugging subtle issues, and making minimal surgical changes.

 Context Window Limitations

 Real codebases often exceed millions of lines across thousands of files.
 While benchmarks present self-contained problems, actual development requires navigating enormous contexts.
-Models with larger context windows (Gemini’s 1 million tokens, Claude Opus 4.8’s 1 million tokens, Claude 4.7’s 200K tokens) demonstrate practical advantages in repository-level understanding that synthetic benchmarks underweight.
+Models with larger context windows (Gemini’s 1 million tokens, GLM-5.2’s 1 million tokens 6, Claude’s 200K tokens) demonstrate practical advantages in repository-level understanding that synthetic benchmarks underweight.

 The “Vibe Coding” Phenomenon

 A significant shift in 2025-2026 has been “vibe coding,” using AI to generate complete applications from high-level descriptions.
 This requires capabilities beyond algorithmic problem-solving: UI/UX intuition, architectural decisions, and integration of multiple technologies.
-A year in, the gap between what actually ships and what merely demos well remains the hard part to measure.
+Our one-year retrospective on vibe coding tracks what actually shipped versus what was demoed.

 Google’s Gemini 3.1 Pro has been explicitly marketed as optimized for this style of development, with particular strength in generating interactive visualizations, games, and web applications.
 This represents a qualitative dimension not captured by traditional benchmarks focused on algorithmic correctness.